JenniferBuehler/docker_files/indigo/jb-ros-packs/README.md

 ### About this image

-This docker image is based on [jenniferbuehler/jb-ros-packs](https://hub.docker.com/r/jenniferbuehler/jb-ros-packs/) and adds the jb-ros-packs sources.
+This docker image is based on [jenniferbuehler/ros-indigo-full-catkin](https://hub.docker.com/r/jenniferbuehler/ros-indigo-full-catkin) and adds the [jb-ros-packs](https://github.com/JenniferBuehler/jb-ros-packs) sources and dependencies.

 ### Using the GraspIt! planner

 Notes for using the GraspIt! planning algorithms:

-* The GRASPIT environment variable is set to the folder ``/graspit_home`` on the local image.
+* The GRASPIT environment variable is set to the folder ``/graspit_home`` on the image.
 You can mount a folder on your computer to it so that you can use yor own robot files.
 * You will need to connect your display to the docker image, because even though the graspit code runs in headless mode,